What do you think is the purpose of amateur astronomy?

 How do you compile an observing plan?

 I use the AstroPlanner planfiles that match my observing guides and I plan to observe objects close to their transit times.
+I minimize planned observations for objects below 40° elevation due to the rapidly increasing detrimental effect of the atmosphere closer to the horizon.

 Do you use a GOTO telescope?

 Yes I do.
 I do so because I find it not the least bit challenging nor exciting to manually point a telescope at a position in the sky.
 Also, I live in one of the worst parts of the world when it come to clear spells: it can go for months without any break in the clouds here.
-Therefor I want to make to most of my observing runs and do not want to spend my scarce observing time moving my scope from one position to the other by hand.
+Therefor I want to make to most of my observing runs and do not want to waste my scarce observing time moving my scope from one position to the other by hand.

 What software / astronomy apps do you use?